lambda-projects-lafriedel/BE-Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+One main feature of Express is making server-side routing easy.
+This directs requests from the client side to the appropriate request handler depending on the URL and HTTP method.
+A server only needs one URL per resource, and Express will know what Javascript code to use based on the HTTP verb used.

+Another feature is middleware.
+Since Express is very minimal, middleware from various sources can be used to add extra functionality to an application.
+Express routing is actually middleware!

 - [ ] Describe Middleware?

+Middleware are opt-in pieces of code that add features to applications, and in the case of this week's lesson, specifically to Express.
+They are essentially functions that receive the req and res arguments, perform operations on them (which potentially changes them), and then either move onto the next middleware or return a response to the client.

 - [ ] Describe a Resource?

+A resource is some organized data stored in a database.
+They can be accessed by API endpoints and CRUD operations can be performed on them.
+The resource can change depending on what types of CRUD operations are used.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return to the client an HTTP status code as well as either a signifier communicating that some data were changed, and/or return the changed data.
+A good status code to send would be 200 (OK).

 - [ ] How can we partition our application into sub-applications?

+Sub-routes can be partitioned by creating separate files for routes that use the same base endpoint, and connecting the API endpoint to the proper route from server.js.
+One would make sure to import the file into server.js using require, then use the code server.use("/specific/endpoint", importedFile);

 ## Project Setup